sirikon/MTProxy/README.md

 Available environment variables to configure the proxy when executed (pass these using `-e ENV=val` arguments in `docker run`):

-- `WORKERS` (default: `2`): Number of workers to spawn on start
 - `SECRET`: The proxy secret can be explicitly configured with this environment variable.
 If omitted, the container will generate one automatically and store it in the `/data` directory to re-use it after restarts.
 - `EXTERNAL_IP_PROVIDER` (default: `https://checkip.amazonaws.com`): An HTTP address that returns the external IP address of the client connecting to it in plain text.
 Some common alternatives:
     - `https://digitalresistance.dog/myIp`
-- `PROXY_PORT` (default: `443`): The internal port to listen to inside the Docker container.
+- `PROXY_PORT` (default: `443`): The internal proxy port to listen to inside the Docker container.
 You don't need to change this setting to expose the proxy with a different port.
 Just change the port mapping in the `docker run` command.
 (Example: `-p 4343:443`).
+- `WORKERS` (default: `2`): Number of workers to spawn on start.
 - `MAX_CONNECTIONS` (default: `60000`): The maximum number of connections a single worker will be able to accept.
+- `STATS_PORT` (default: `8888`): The internal stats port to listen to inside the Docker container.
+Stats can be accessed by calling to the HTTP server from inside the Docker container: `curl http://127.0.0.1:8888/stats`.

 ---